Dental Fillings – All you need to know

 Dental Filling – All you need to know

 Dental hygiene is not complete with just daily brushing.
-The bacteria build up occurs throughout the day forming tartar and sticks to the surface of the teeth.
+The bacteria build-up occurs throughout the day forming tartar and sticks to the surface of the teeth.
 This will create bad breath and attract more and more bacteria.
 So it is very important to do a professional dental examination and dental cleanings every six months.
-Regularly ignoring dental hygiene will lead to tooth decay and to further complications.
+Ignoring dental hygiene will lead to tooth decay and to further complications.

 Aftercare and Recovery

 It is best to avoid any food and drinks immediately after the dental filling is done.
 It is advisable to wait until the effect of anesthesia wears off before having any food, as your mouth might not necessarily behave normally while numbing persists.

 The treated tooth can often experience some sensitivity following the filling.
 This is the most common complaint from patients after having fillings done.
 Sensitivity could be due to hot, cold, air, pressure, or sweet foods.
 So it best to avoid such foods.
 Dentists recommend using a toothpaste that is designed for sensitive teeth during this time.

 Sometimes the sensitivity might be due to the filling being very deep or it may be the result of the bonding technique.
 If it doesn’t settle, the dentist may repeat the filling or if it was very deep, place a sedative dressing to see if this settles things down before refilling.